techidaily/site-games-able/source/_posts/1719160774357-make-a-statement-in-gaming-big-box-backdrops.md

 ![Importing metadata into Launchbox](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/wm/2023/07/import-flyers-bezels-etc.jpg)

- This saves days’ worth of work alone, and means[LaunchBox Premium is worth the cost of admission](https://www.makeuseof.com/launchbox-premium-worth-buying/) highly recommend getting a lifetime subscription to both LaunchBox and EmuMovies.
+ This saves days’ worth of work alone, and means [LaunchBox Premium is worth the cost of admission](https://www.makeuseof.com/launchbox-premium-worth-buying/) highly recommend getting a lifetime subscription to both LaunchBox and EmuMovies.
 You’re looking at $135 for both licenses as of July 2023.

  But in terms of ease-of-use and the time saved alone, it’s going to be money well spent.
 Especially if you want your arcade cabinet to grow with you as you keep adding games via Steam or another source.